McDonnell Douglas Corp. v. Green: Significance

 In practice, the third step is the most difficult step for plaintiffs to achieve successfully.
+Plaintiffs bear the ultimate burden of persuasion at all times.

 This framework differs from earlier strategies for resolving employment discrimination cases in that it affords the employee a lower burden of proof for rebutting an employer's response to the initial prima facie cases.
 Instead of questioning whether the employer acted "because of" an unlawful discriminatory factor, the court may now investigate whether the employer's proffered reasons for taking the employment action at issue were in fact a pretext.

 Since the case was handed down in 1973, all the federal courts have subsequently adopted the order and allocation of proof set out in McDonnell Douglas for all claims of disparate-treatment employment discrimination that are not based on direct evidence of discriminatory intent.

 As for the impact of the case on the original plaintiff and defendant, the case was remanded to the District Court to adjudicate the case in compliance with the Supreme Court's ruling.
 On remand, the district court found in favor of McDonnell Douglas.
 That decision was again appealed to the Eighth Circuit Court of Appeals, and was affirmed.

+In March 2025, the Court declined to re-examine the McDonnell Douglas test in Hittle v.
+City of Stockton.
+In Hittle, a fire chief alleged that he was fired because of his Christian faith, and lower courts ruled that plaintiff did not present sufficient evidence of discrimination.
+Justices Clarence Thomas and Neil Gorsuch dissented from the denial of certiorari.